Azure/portaldocs/portal-sdk/templates/portalfx-telemetry-create.md

 * ArmExecutionStatus
   * The result of the deployment from ARM.
 * PortalExecutionStatus
-  * The result of the deployment execution logged by Ibiza.
+  * The result of the deployment execution logged by the Portal.
 * ArmStatusCode
   * The ARM status code of the deployment .
 * ArmErrorCode